stonepreston/jetson-nano-keras-inferencing/README.md

 ## TensorRT Setup

 To speed up inferencing, we can create convert the tensorflow model for use with TensorRT.
-We need to add TensorRT and uff to our virtual env.
-They are already installed at the system level, so we can create ssymlink from the system paths to our virtual environment.
+We need to add TensorRT, uff, and graphsurgeon to our virtual env.
+They are already installed at the system level, so we can create symlinks from the system paths to our virtual environment.
 To find the TensorRT and uff paths, use the python3 interpreter (deactivate your virtual environment first)

     $ deactivate
     $ python3
     >>> import tensorrt
     >>> import uff
+    >>> import graphsurgeon
     >>> tensorrt.__path__
     >>> uff.__path__
+    >>> graphsurgeon.__path__
     >>> exit()

 Take note of the paths.
 Now activate the virtual env and create the symlinks